fkajzer/ell-sem-18/README.md

 const DEBUG_MODE: DebugMode = DebugMode::WRITETODEBUGFILES;
 ```

-If you wish to overwrite your files directly, set `DebugMode` to `None`.
+If you wish to overwrite your files directly, set `DebugMode` to `NONE`.